Ameleas/amplify-vite-react-template/README.md

 Weather data from the lighthouse station Svenska Högarna is fetched through SMHI’s REST API and displayed in a dedicated view.

 This project serves as a full IoT pipeline demonstration: edge device → cloud ingestion → database → serverless processing → frontend visualization.
+A practical use case is onboard merchant vessels, where both indoor and outdoor conditions must be monitored closely.
+Some cargo types are sensitive to environmental or meteorological variations, and continuous monitoring helps ensure proper handling and safety.

 ## Hardware